MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/devices/smartvision-admin.md

 ## Filing Feedback

-In order to provide feedback on SmartVision 60 you will need to "[Send feedback](#sending-the-feedback-to-microsoft) and provide a description of the issue.
+In order to provide feedback on SmartVision 60 you will need to [send feedback](#sending-the-feedback-to-microsoft) and provide a description of the issue.
 Feedback must also contain all the relevant logs in order for us to properly triage.

 ### Sending the feedback to Microsoft

-### Report a problem from MTR
+### Report a problem from Microsoft Teams Room

 Follow the steps to report a problem via MTR.